-Find out why fraudsters claim to be from a legitimate firm authorised by us, how to protect yourself and what to do if you are scammed.
+Fraudsters sometimes claim to be from legitimate firms authorised by us.
+Find out how to protect yourself and what to do if you are scammed.

-Fraudsters look for new ways to scam consumers, but one scam increasingly reported to us involves scammers pretending to be from firms we authorise.
+One scam increasingly reported to us involves scammers pretending to be from firms we authorise.

 How clone firms work

 Almost all firms and individuals carrying out financial services activities in the UK have to be authorised or registered by us.

 Some fraudsters claim to represent authorised firms – or even try to change firms’ contact details on the Financial Services Register – to appear genuine.